The LOVE hanging ends up about 2 feet long - you can hang it from the doorknob or on the wall.

 There are lots of options/modifications you can make to this craft to customize it a bit.
 I've tried to add the ones I've thought up, but be creative!

+The more OPTIONS you use, the harder the craft will be.
 If you're doing it with young kids, keep it basic.
 If you're doing it with older kids, let them add some options.

 I've also included some thoughts for making the craft a bit educational.

 - ONE OF: 2 foot ribbon OR 2 foot strip of construction paper (you can tape a few strips together to make one that's 2 feet long)

-OR string OR wool -- must be long enough to loop around the doorknob
+- ONE OF: thin ribbon OR raffia OR string OR wool -- must be long enough to loop around the doorknob

 - Optional: something to color with